ryanlayer/gqt/README.md

 When the database also includes the PED file (`1kg.phase3.ped.db`), it is possible to query based on fields like gender and population.
-For example, the following query will find all variants that has a frequency of at least 10% among the GBR population:
+For example, the following query will find all variants that has a frequency of more than 10% among the GBR population:
 ```
 gqt/bin/gqt query \